-Have you ever felt that your life is out of kilter?
+Have you ever felt that your life is off kilter?

 While some areas receive all of your attention, others get none.
 Perhaps your career is on track, but you no longer have time for your family and friends, or your work is unfulfilling, and you are not growing or learning.